What are the Rockefeller Habits (and why use them)?

 2. Everyone is aligned with the #1 thing that needs to be accomplished this quarter to move the company forward

 Does your business do too much and deliver too little?
-So often, I ask this question when I visit new clients and the answer is seldom ‘No, we focus on doing one thing well and then move onto the next thing’.
-More likely that they’ve become swamped by endless lists and failing to understand the difference between urgent and important work.
+So often, I ask this question when I visit new clients and the answer is seldom ‘No, we focus on doing one thing well and then move on to the next thing’.
+More likely that they’ve become swamped by endless lists and failed to understand the difference between urgent and important work.

 This is all about focus and clarity.
 When I think back to my time at Rackspace, this Rockefeller Habit was what we got really good at and our competitors didn’t.
 Just saying ‘No’ to all the time-wasting things that were barriers to us moving forwards.
 We worked out what we were going to do and put up boards to track progress daily – think the Blue Peter totaliser!
 We focused our resources on our #1 priority.

 It’s important to drill down into the practicalities of how to achieve your goal.
 Say you’ve decided you’re going to improve your customer experience.
 How?
 Well, you’re going to use NPS.
 OK – how?
 You’re going to do it using email.
 Does that cover all customers or some?
 Um – the high-value customers.
 How are you going to measure it etc. etc?
 Keep drilling down until you’ve got to what you’re going to do today and tomorrow.
 That’s the level of detail you need and then a single person needs to be accountable for completing these actions.

 Leading indicators are important, giving a sense of progress at the right pace to hit the goal.
 Everything needs to be measurable.
 What is the one number you’re going to move?
 What does success look like?
 To move that number, you need to identify three to five things and who owns them.
 Without accountability, nothing will happen.